Get

 7. Van Cat Pattern

 A van pattern means the color is kept on the head, usually just between the ears.
 The tail is also a solid color.
 The rest of the coat is white.
-This pattern is named after the Turkish Van cat breed with the same pattern.
+This pattern is named after the Turkish Van cat breed, which originated in the Lake Van region of Turkey.
 These cats can appear to be all white from a distance.
 Sometimes the coloring is a light cream or orange that is hard to detect from the white coat.
 Some calico cats can have van patterns.
 Their coloring is a mix of orange, black, cream, or tan against a white coat.

 divider 2 cats

 These cats have bicolored coats, but they aren’t considered to be true bicolor cats.
-They could have no white at all in their coats and have different genetics from bicolor-coat cats.
+They could have no white at all in their coats, and their coat patterns are caused by different genetic mechanisms than white spotting.

 8. Pointed Cat Pattern